MicrochipTech/oa-tc6-lib/README.md

 # OPEN Alliance TC6 Protocol Driver for LAN8650/1

+This branch gives an example how to use asynchronous DMA on SPI together with the TC6 Protocol.

 This repository contains the Microchip OPEN Alliance TC6 Protocol Driver for LAN8650/1 source code and example applications.

 The driver is fully OPEN Alliance TC6 V1.1 compliant.